yegor256/blog/static/testimonials.md

 hands really dirty; in other words a misleader.
 Go back to your bedroom and play with your dick."&mdash;[Martin L.](https://www.yegor256.com/2014/12/01/orm-offensive-anti-pattern.html#comment-2601044224)

+"Your blog makes me think of how to structure a society so that people who share your philosophy of management would never get the chance to foist it on the people who don't."&mdash;[Boris D.](https://www.yegor256.com/2019/07/10/inversive-management.html#comment-4691783834)

 "If I would be the one to decide what is irresponsible coding you would be imprisoned for a lifetime by me."&mdash;[David R.](https://www.yegor256.com/2015/11/24/imprisonment-for-irresponsible-coding.html#comment-2376244941)